 Take the Providence–Newport Ferry down to Newport to celebrate their Independence Day festivities.
 The fireworks display will be held on July 4 after dark, at around 9:15 p.m., with the best view being from Newport Harbor.
 Popular viewing locations include Perrotti Park, King Park and Queen Anne Square.

 On July 3, grab a bite from more than a dozen food trucks in Pawtucket at Joseph Jenks Junior High.
-There will be live music and family fun beginning at 5 p.m., and fireworks will be launched from McCoy Stadium at 9 p.m.
+There will be live music and family fun beginning at 6 p.m., and fireworks will be launched at 9 p.m.
 The event is free — you just pay for what you eat and drink.